 - Clean the cage at least once every week.

-- They love a bath, so provide them with a bird-bath, take it with you to the shower, or use a mist spray to spritz it with warm water.
-You may place the cage in a sunny spot afterwards so the bird can dry itself in the warmth.
+- They love a bath, so provide them with a bird bath, take it with you to the shower, or use a mist spray to spritz it with warm water.
+You may place the cage in a sunny spot afterward so the bird can dry itself in the warmth.

-- Wash the food and water dishes in the cage every day to maintain proper hygiene.
+- Wash the food and water dishes in the cage daily to maintain proper hygiene.

 - Do a full disinfecting and cleaning of the cage at least once every six months.